Issue Deep Dive

-2020, the US was the world’s largest donor to global health, representing 41% of all health ODA provided by OECD DAC donor countries.
-Compared to the size of its overall ODA budget, the US was fourth among DAC donors in terms of its prioritization of global health.
+In 2021, the US was the largest donor to global health, providing US$14.6 billion in health ODA.
+Compared to the size of its overall ODA budget, the US was second among DAC donors in terms of its prioritization of global health.

-In 2020, the US spent 29% of its development assistance on global health, more than any other donor.
+In 2021, the US spent 30% of its development assistance on global health, second only to Canada in terms of ODA/GNI.

-As with its overall development budget, the US channeled a majority of its ODA bilaterally in 2020.
+As with its overall development budget, the US channeled the majority of its ODA bilaterally in 2021.

-- Provide economic and other support to critical systems that COVID-19 has put under stress
+- Provide economic and other support to critical systems that COVID-19 has put under stress; and

 - Bolster international health security architecture for a better response to pandemic threats.

-A significant focus of US health ODA is support for MNCH: The FY2023 budget request puts US$880 million toward MNCH, much of which is allocated through USAID.
+A significant focus of US health ODA is support for MNCH: US$910 million went toward MNCH in the enacted FY2023 budget, much of which is allocated through USAID.
 Despite the US’ policy emphasis on MNCH, family planning is a contentious issue in the US, particularly under Republican administrations.
-Since assuming office, the Biden Administration repealed two policies reinstituted under the Trump Administration that restrict US funding for SRHR programming: the Kemp Kasten Amendment and the Mexico City Policy.
+Since assuming office, the Biden Administration repealed two policies reinstituted under the Trump Administration that restrict US funding for SRHR programming: the Kemp-Kasten Amendment and the Mexico City Policy.
 The Kemp-Kasten Amendment withholds all US funding to UNFPA.
-The Mexico City Policy, also known as the ‘global gag rule’, blocks US global health funding for both non- US NGOs directly involved in abortion services or abortion rights advocacy and for those who fund or support other groups which provide or discuss abortion.
-Biden's State Department provided US$31 million in core funding to UNFPA in FY2021, with US$33 million appropriated in the budget for FY2022.
-President Biden’s FY2023 budget provides a 8% increase in the overall family planning budget to US$653 million.
+The Mexico City Policy, also known as the ‘global gag rule’, blocks US global health funding for both non- US NGOs directly involved in abortion services or abortion rights advocacy as well as for those who fund or support other groups that provide or discuss abortion.
+President Biden’s FY2023 family planning budget was US$608 million , staying steady from FY2022.

 |Global health R&D is also important to addressing many of the global health challenges that disproportionately affect the world’s most disadvantaged people.
 For more information on how donor countries are supporting global health R&D across three main areas — 1) EIDs; 2) PRNDs; and 3) SRH — read the excellent G-Finder reports and explore the interactive data portal created by Policy Cures Research.
 Not all funding mentioned in these analyses qualifies as ODA.|